-- Submit a completed Hesed Site Proposal & Pre-Service Reflection; - Successfully complete 40 hours of community service by April 1, 2022. - Complete a 4-6 page Reflection Paper on the experience and deliver a 10-minute slide presentation on her Hesed experience in Religion 11 class.
+- Pre-service: submit the Hesed Site Proposal & Pre-Service Reflection; - Successfully complete at least 40 hours of community service. - Post-Service: submit a log of hours served, a Reflection Paper, and deliver a 10-minute slide presentation in Religion 11 class.

-I. Hesed Site Proposal, Student Agreement, & Pre-Service Reflection Before beginning service work, students are required to submit a written proposal that details the parameters of the service work proposed, how the student enters into a reciprocal relationship with the people at the site, and responds to several prompts for reflection prior to the service experience.

-- 1. Students must be engaged in direct service with agencies that serve people who are vulnerable (not with agencies that work with animals). - 2.
+- I. Hesed Site Proposal, Student Agreement, & Pre-Service Reflection Before beginning service work, students are required to submit a written proposal that details the parameters of the service work proposed, how the student enters into a reciprocal relationship with the people at the site, and responds to several prompts for reflection prior to the service experience. - 1.
+Students must be engaged in direct service with agencies that serve people who are vulnerable. - 2.
 Students may not be paid for their service, nor be supervised by relatives. - 3.
 Though service to one's community can take on a variety of meaningful forms, Hesed projects should be service which is related to a social justice issue and meets a real need in the community.
-This allows the student to draw meaningful connections between her service work in Hesed and the social justice issues she will study in Religion 11. - 4.
-Proposals for summer service work are due to Dr. Potter by May 8, 2020.
-All other proposals are due by September 11, 2020. - 5.
-Proposals are not considered "approved" until students receive confirmation from Dr. Potter. - II.
-Complete at least 40 Hours as a volunteer - 1) The primary goal is for all service hours to be completed at the same site placement, which facilitates the formation of meaningful relationships over time.
-If necessary, up to 25% of the hours may be completed at another site that serves a similar demographic or that addresses a similar injustice. - 2) Traditionally, Network Summer Service Projects are acceptable so long as they include regular, direct service with people in need.
-Similarly, extended service and immersion trips can count for the community service hours so long as the parameters of the trip are reviewed and approved by Dr. Potter. - 3) Please note: If a student has not completed at least 30 verified hours by the end of the first semester (January 31, 2022), they will not be allowed to participate in athletics or extracurricular activities until the Hesed commitment is complete. - 4) A record of hours logged must be maintained throughout the service period, submitted directly to Dr. Potter with the site supervisor's signature; a verification e-mail directly from the supervisor is also acceptable. - III.
-Final Products: Reflection Paper and In-Class Presentation - 1) In addition to the service hours, students are required to prepare a written reflection paper (4-6 typed pages) to submit upon completion. - 2) Please note that the best reflection papers compile insights and observations that surface throughout the service experience, so students are advised to read the prompts and to keep a journal or write down notes periodically in the course of completing the hours. - 3) For students completing service during the summer, all completed paperwork (record of hours and final reflection paper) are due September 11, 2020.
-All other students must submit final paperwork by March 31, 2021. - 4) Every student will prepare and deliver a 10-minute slide presentation to her Religion 11 class.
+This allows the student to draw meaningful connections between her service work in Hesed and the social justice issues she will consider and study in Religion 11. - 4.
+Students should aim to complete the Hesed project during Summer 2023, any exception to this will be considered on an individual basis. - 5.
+Proposals are not considered "approved" (and volunteer service should not start!) until students receive confirmation from Dr. Potter.

+II.
+Complete at least 40 Hours as a volunteer

+- 1) The primary goal is for all service hours to be completed at the same site placement, which facilitates the formation of meaningful relationships over time.
+If necessary, a portion of the hours may be completed at another site that serves a similar demographic or that addresses a similar injustice. - 2) Traditionally, Network Summer Service Projects are acceptable so long as they include regular, direct service with people in need.
+Similarly, extended service and immersion trips can count for the community service hours so long as the parameters of the trip are reviewed and approved by Dr. Potter. - 3) Please note: If a student has not completed at least 30 verified hours by the end of the first semester, they will not be allowed to participate in athletics or extracurricular activities during the second semester until the Hesed commitment is complete. - 4) A record of hours logged must be maintained throughout the service period, submitted directly to Dr. Potter with the site supervisor's signature; a verification email directly from the supervisor is also acceptable.

+III.
+Final Products: Reflection Paper and In-Class Presentation

+- 1) In addition to a log of accumulated service hours, students are required to write a reflection paper (at least 4 typed pages), submitted upon completion.
+Please note that the best reflection papers compile insights and observations that surface throughout the service experience.
+Students are advised to read the prompts and to keep a journal or write down notes periodically in the course of completing the hours. - 2) For students completing service over the summer, all completed paperwork (record of hours and final reflection paper) are due at the end of September. - 3) Every student will prepare and deliver a 10-minute slide presentation to her Religion 11 class.
 Presentations should include text, images, and other media that helps tell the story of her experience.
-Students should ask their site supervisors for PERMISSION to take photos (noting that many agencies want to preserve the confidentiality of their clients).
+Note: Students should ask their site supervisors for PERMISSION to take photos (noting that many agencies need to preserve the confidentiality of their clients).

-Prompts for the Reflection Paper
+Prompts for the Final Reflection Paper